What’s inside this article: 10 sensory activities for infants ages 0-12 months to encourage healthy sensory development throughout baby’s first year.

 Sensory information is the basis of all learning that’s why it only makes sense for new parents to engage in sensory activities for infants with their new bundle.

-During baby’s first year, their brain is forming trillions of neural pathways.
+During a baby’s first year, their brain is forming trillions of neural pathways.
 These neural pathways are what ultimately shape behavior, memories, emotions, intelligence, and later, executive functions.

 This is why it’s essential to child development that babies engage in regular, stimulating, multisensory experiences.
 These sensory activities for infants strengthen the connections between brain cells, strengthening neural pathways, and affecting your baby’s development.